 Dangers From Contaminants In Unregulated Private Wells

-report by the New Jersey Department of Environment Protection gives insights concerning the law and its usage.
+New Jersey Department of Environment Protection report gives insights concerning the law and its usage.

 North Carolina General Statute 87-97 expects districts to have programs to allow, investigate, and test private wells.
 Wells must be tested for bacterial and chemical contaminants within 30 days of completion.
-Tests are acquired by the health office or laboratory staff.
+The health office or laboratory staff acquires tests.
 Connecticut additionally requires testing of recently built wells.

 The Michigan Safe Drinking Water Act applies to private wells that serve more than 25 people.
 Michigan has arranged sampling guidelines for testing the presence of PFAS in private wells.
-Furthermore suggests well testing for arsenic
+Furthermore, it suggests that arsenic should be tested well

 Duty of Public Laboratories